jts272/hello-django/README.md

 5. Update paths in `urls.py`.
    - Remember to import the corresponding function from `<app>.views`
 6. Add our app dir to the list of `INSTALLED_APPS` in `settings.py`

+## Migrations

+Migrations = Django's way of converting Python code into database operations.
+Instead of raw SQL commands for example, Django will do it for you, as long as you provide the Python code.

+When starting the Django development server, there will appear warnings of unapplied migrations, owing to the `db.sqlite3` file created with `startproject`, which has not been used.

+### Commands to know:

+1. `python3 manage.py makemigrations` + `--dry-run` flag
+2. `python3 manage.py showmigrations`
+3. `python3 manage.py migrate` + `--plan` flag

+### Logging into the database:

+1. `python3 manage.py create superuser`
+2. Fill in appropriate credentials to create superuser
+3. Quit and restart the server to see that the warning messages are gone
+4. Navigate to `localhost:8000/admin` to login to Django administration
+   - This admin path is provided by default in `urls.py`